tm-craggs/city-notes/Year 1/Algorithms/Moodle Notes/2 - Iterative Algorithms.md

 Analysis of sequential search

 ```
 i = 0
 WHILE i < n AND a[i] != x
 	i = i + 1
 RETURN i
 ```

+- For the input size, we use the size of the array n.
+- The steps counted are the comparisions of the array elements with x.
+- The number of steps executed by the algorithm varies for inputs of the same length
+	- The worst case occurs when x is not in the array, the algorithm compares it with every item in the array. n steps.
+	- The best case is when x occurs as as the first element of the array, so only one comparison is needed.
+	- If the first x occurs at a random position in the array, the algorithm takes between 1 and n steps, with an average of (n+1/2)
+- The worst c

 # Complexity Classes